KDE/documentation-docs-kdenlive-org/effects_and_compositions/video_effects/color_image_correction/technicolor.rst

 **Notes**

 ..
-[1] See this still from |gentlemen_prefer_blondes| in Wkipedia as an example of Technicolor filming.
+[1] See this still from |gentlemen_prefer_blondes| in Wikipedia as an example of Technicolor filming.